guntrip/table-magic/README.md

 # table-magic

-Allows you to seamlessly switch between CSV, markdown and a little form-based editor.
+Allows you to seamlessly switch between CSV, TSV, markdown and a little form-based editor.
 Also allows you to preview the table as it would appear on GitHub.

 | Feature                            | Description                                             |
 |------------------------------------|---------------------------------------------------------|